top of page

 Woodland United Methodist Church

-In 1939, there was a merger of two Methodist Congregations.
-The United Methodist Church, South and the Methodist Episcopal Church were joined to form the Methodist Church which met in the building of the Methodist Episcopal Church at Second and North.
+In 1939, two Methodist Congregations merged.
+The United Methodist Church, South, and the Methodist Episcopal Church joined to form the Methodist Church, which met in the building of the Methodist Episcopal Church at Second and North.

 Over the many years of this congregation's existence, it has been served by more than fifty pastors.
-In the early years pastoral assignments were for only a year or two.
+Pastoral assignments were only for a year or two in the early years.
+Recently, pastorates have been much longer.

-The congregation began with a sense of mission as the church reached out to those brought west by the Gold Rush and settled in this area.
-It continues in mission as it tries to live out its call "to make disciples of Jesus Christ for the transformation of the world."
+It was founded to reach out to those who had journeyed west during the Gold Rush and settled in the area.
+This mission continues to guide the church as it strives to fulfill its call "to make disciples of Jesus Christ for the transformation of the world."

 bottom of page